kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

   https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json
 - LIb: TFT_eSPI by Bodmer
   There are some comments at beginning of  .ino  file.
 I use them to "adjust" the library files to the project.
+- The board I am using is:  Arduino Mbed OS RP2040 Boards version 3.0.1 (If I update it, I will need to adjust the library files again, so I will leave it for later).
+  And the board selection is: Tools  >  Board: "RaspberryPiPico"  >  Arduino Mbed OS RP2040 Boards  >  RaspberryPiPico
+- The code files have cpp type, but the code itself is in C (cpp is used to help in some compiler issues).

 Hardware, changes and notes:
 - Inclusion of ILI9341 on free pins, using SPI1, and removing the LCD display.
-- I noticed that changing one ADC input signal, affect the other inputs through the resistors for setting half Vref.
-To solve this, I changed it to a separate resistor divider for each ADC input.
+- I noticed that changing the signal in one ADC input, changes the other inputs signal through the resistors for setting half Vref.
+To solve this, I changed the circuit to have a separate resistor divider for each ADC input.
 - Use input/output filters for Nyquist considerations (see above).